Ørsted Design System - Oxygen

 The Oxygen design system was built to encompass most internal applications at Ørsted, with the goal of creating a consistent user experience across various applications and devices.

-Working in a small, tight-knit team consisting of myself and two developers, we collaborated closely to design and develop components together, using an iterative and synchronous process.
-We employed the principles of atomic design, essential for handling design tokens, which allowed for the modularity needed to adapt components as Ørsted’s needs would evolve in the future.
+Working in a small, tight-knit team consisting of myself and two developers, we collaborated closely to design and develop components using an iterative and synchronous process.
+We employed the principles of atomic design, essential for handling design tokens, which allowed for the modularity needed to adapt components as Ørsted’s needs evolve over time.

-Beyond building the system, we focused on ensuring that the broader design and development teams could easily integrate Oxygen into their workflows.
-To this end, we conducted workshops and training sessions, demonstrating how to use the system effectively.
+Beyond development, we focused on enabling the broader design and development teams to easily integrate Oxygen into their workflows.
+To this end, we conducted workshops and training sessions, demonstrating how to use the system effectively and fostering adoption throughout the organization.

 04